-The refusal of the student to undergo either the initial drug screening or the subsequent drug screening when required by this policy will result in his/her dismissal from the School of Nursing and/or be subject to Student Conduct Action by the Student Development Office.
+The refusal of students to undergo either the initial drug screening or the subsequent drug screening when required by this policy will result in their dismissal from the School of Nursing and/or be subject to Student Conduct Action by the Student Development Office.
 The student may also be required to meet with the Director of the School of Nursing and/or the Dean of Campus Life.